naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Scruffy: We’re having a moment, aren’t we?

-Eris: If by 'a moment' you mean me not wanting to strangle you for the first time since we met, then I guess we are.
+Eris Annoyed: If by 'a moment' you mean me not wanting to strangle you for the first time since we met, then I guess we are.

 %

-Margaret: You seem familiar... have I threatened you before?
+Sticky: You seem familiar... have I threatened you before?

 %